International Computers Limited: Computer Consoles Inc

 Also in 1989 STC acquired CCI, suppliers of ICL's Clan 5, 6 and 7 ranges (later DRS 500) and originator of OfficePower.
 By 1990 CCI's Computer Products Division in Irvine, California, and Office Products Centre in Reston, Virginia, had been transferred to ICL.

 Nokia Data

-In 1991 ICL acquired Nokia Data, part of the Finnish Nokia Group.
+In 1991 ICL acquired Nokia Data, part of Nokia.
 Nokia Data was itself the result of Nokia's mid-1980s acquisition of Ericsson Information Systems, whose origins lay in the purchase by Ericsson of the computer business of Saab, known as Datasaab.
-ICL's acquisition (at a price of around £250m) added 9,500 employees to the company (7,000 of them in Finland and Sweden), and brought with it a PC manufacturing capability, a suite of desktop software products, and more importantly a strong presence in the Nordic market and an awareness of the high-volume end of the IT market.
+Financed with £30,000,000 in cash, £180,000,000 in preferred stock, and the assumption of £100,000,000 of Nokia Data's debt, ICL's acquisition added 7,000 employees to the company (bringing the group's total workforce to 21,000) and, with £700,000,000 in revenue, effectively gave ICL a turnover of £2,000,000,000.
+The acquisition brought with it a PC manufacturing capability, a suite of desktop software products, and more importantly a strong presence in the Nordic market and an awareness of the high-volume end of the IT market.